 Iwona has a CIMA Advance Diploma in Management Accounting and 9 years of experience as a production accountant in the TV industry.
 She has more than twenty credits including American Murder for Netflix, The Moaning of Life for Sky 1, and Inside the Mind of Agatha Christie for Channel 5.

 Joel studied film at Birmingham City University before joining Curious in 2021.
-He has since gained his first broadcast credits on Making Sense Of Cancer with Hannah Fry and Squad Goals: Dorking Til I Die.
+He has since gained his first broadcast credits on Making Sense Of Cancer with Hannah Fry and Squad Goals: Dorking Til I Die, and is now working on a major 4-part series.